WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 #### Who helped you this week?

-* AZ helped mee with editing revision
+* AZ helped me with editing revision
 * HY helped me with a new dataset
 * AJ helped to show around Cambridge

 #### What did you achieve?

 * Learned some new knowledge about the Power analysis and added a section in RR
-* Had a great fun with AJ in Cambridge, discused research, visited serveal colleges and tasted some indian food
+* Had a great fun with AJ in Cambridge, discused research, visited several colleges and tasted some indian food
 * Working with YH with cover letter, checklist and reframing some jupyter notebooks for RR
 * Explored some open & interesting dataset in neuroimaging
 * Almost finished new revision and send to AZ for further improvement

 #### What did you struggle with?

-* Nothing specific.
+* Nothing specific

 #### What would you like to work on next week?

 * Summarize some details of RR (intracranial volume; imputation pipeline; multiple regression; races) and improved cover letter.
+  * KW: Sounds good :rocket:

 #### Where do you need help from Kirstie?

-* Maybe Kirstie can take some time to confrim the permission of uploading data to the imputation server.
+* Maybe Kirstie can take some time to confirm the permission of uploading data to the imputation server
+  * KW: Yep!
+Will do.

 _________